padnevici/utestMobileAutomationProblem/README.md

 1. Create a new GitHub Team with the format [customer_name].auto
   1. This group will be used to provide customer access to the repo
+  2. You do not need to create a new Team for an existing client
 2. Create a new private repository [customer_name].auto
 3. Check out the head of the master branch for template.auto
   1. Navigate to that work space locally and run the following commands